collective/tutorial.todoapp/docs/chapter_2.rst

 #. **Tracking of changes**

-   The most obvious one: when you store the configuration of your content-type and your workflow in a VCS, you can track how they changed over time.
+   The most obvious one: when you store the configuration of your content-type and your workflow in a `VCS <http://en.wikipedia.org/wiki/Revision_control>`_ , you can track how they changed over time.
 It useful to be able to look back a few months and see how your files changed.

 #. **Distribution to other developers**